bblenard/CommandAndControl/README.md

 binary so after bringing up the environment with `docker-compose up` you can use the cli by using `docker run -it $SERVER_CONTAINER bash` to execute `/app/cli`

+## TODO

+- [] TLS
+- [] Rewrite client in a language that doesn't compile so much info into binaries
+- [] Add support for different types of task dispatching (not RESTful)